 Before we get too deep into this post, you should know…

-Okay readers, it’s time for me to cover my derriere.
-First, this post is intended to provide you with a basic income-tax estimate for 2021; please do not consider this personalized tax advice.
+Okay readers, it’s time for me to cover my tail.
+First, this post is intended to provide you with a basic income-tax estimate for 2022; please do not consider this personalized tax advice.
 Second, as I say every year, I am NOT a CPA, accountant, or tax preparer.
-I’m a high school teacher and coach who is simply trying to keep his tax obligation in check.
-Be wise and read this post with a skeptical eye.
+I’m a “retired” high school teacher and coach who is simply trying to keep his tax obligation in check.
+Be wise and read this post with a critical eye.

 As I just mentioned, most people’s Free Money! amount consists of two components:

 The standard deduction depends on the individual’s filing status.
 In 2021 the standard deduction will be: $12,950 for single filers, $25,900 for joint filers, and $19,400 for head-of-household filers.

 In 2022, the child-tax credit will once again be $2,000 per child; that’s a $1,000 to $1,600 decrease from 2021.
 Determining the FM! amount derived from the child-tax credit can be confusing.
 (Don’t despair, I’ve done the calculations for you in the tables below.)

 Example: Our 2022 Free Money!

 Okay, it’s time to do some tax math!
 First, I need to know what our standard deduction will be for 2022.
 This is no great mystery, here it is:

 standard deduction = $25,900